Personal

 A few months ago, I started thinking about how to celebrate the end of treatment.

 We would be able to gather with friends since her fever protocol (ER trip if 100.3-100.9 2x over the course of an hour) would be over.
 And we would be in our new home!
 The start of a new chapter and all she’s been through deserved a celebration.
-Margot loves all things pink, rainbows, and unicorns, and those have been a part of our lives throughout treatment.
+She loves all things pink, rainbows, and unicorns, and those have been a part of our lives throughout treatment.
 So I got to work, and spent months counting down and anticipating what life would feel like when we finally got here.

 And now we’re here.

-Margot’s End of Treatment Celebration
+My Daughter’s End of Treatment Celebration

 Everything feels so different.

-Being surrounded by friends – just like we were at Margot’s parade a few years ago – was a full-circle moment.
-Back then, Margot had just been diagnosed.
+Being surrounded by friends – just like we were at our daughter’s parade a few years ago – was a full-circle moment.
+Back then, she had just been diagnosed.
 We stood 6+ feet apart, too afraid to hug.
 It feels so good to welcome friends into our new home and to get to be together again.
 Our friend group was a little different – there are new people we love here with us now, and friends who stopped showing up for us.
 We’re in a new home, went through a career shift when I sold my company, and the baby I was pregnant with at the time is now a toddler.

 I will never be the same, but prefer who I am today.